bixb922/crank-organ/doc-software/README.md

 If you have the tune list or performance page open in your cell phone previously to a reboot or power on, the page will poll the microcontroller until it is powered on and running, and then it will refresh the information.
 The "broken heart" emoticon on the header bar will disappear automatically once the microcontroller is running.
 Pages are automatically reloaded on power on.

 You don't need your cell phone turned on to play music, only to alter the setlist.
 In fact, you don't need a cell phone at all to play music with this system.

+## Another way to connect to the WiFi

+Here is another way to connect to the crank organ from your cell phone.
+You will need to check "Advertise WiFi names on Bluetooth" on the General Configuration page and save.

+Use Chrome.
+Go to the page https://bixb922.github.io/.
+Scroll down to "Find my crank organ" and click that link.
+Click on the "Find my crank organ" button on the new page.
+Then follow the instructions.

+If you like that page, tell Chrome to put a shortcut on your cell phone's home screen.

 # 16. Installation